jaltantra/jaltantra_v8_optimizer/README.md

 - Please keep the API key secret and dont expose it to public/external users.

 # Properties file
--Refer application-dev.properties and application-deploy.properties file for making changes to configurations
+-Refer application-dev.properties and application-deploy.properties file fin src/main/resources folder for making changes to configurations